Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Theoretical Results

 Equation~\eqref{eq:limlim} also hints at why an optimally coupled system will exhibit layer dominance rather than a cooperative optimum.
-Consider the first column of Fig.~\ref{fig2}, where we observed a non-cooperative optimum: $\text{Re}(\lambda_2)$ obtains its maximum at $\delta=-1$, whereby layer 2 influences layer 1 without feedback.
+Consider the first column of Fig.~\ref{fig:behaviors_toy}, where we observed a non-cooperative optimum: $\text{Re}(\lambda_2)$ obtains its maximum at $\delta=-1$, whereby layer 2 influences layer 1 without feedback.
 In this case, layer 1 is an undirected chain graph that has a convergence rate of $\lambda_2^{(1)}\approx0.26$, whereas layer 2 is a star graph that has a convergence rate of $\lambda_2^{(2)}\approx1$.
 Thus, the convergence rate is faster for the star graph than the chain graph, and this particular system converges fastest when the faster system (layer 2) non-cooperatively influences the slower one without feedback.

-In the next sections, we will utilize and extend the theory of this section to clarify how the relative timescales of network layers can influence whether the optimal coupling of layers is cooperative versus non-cooperative.
-In most cases, convergence is fastest when the coupling asymmetry is such that a faster system more strongly influences a slower one.
-However, we will also identify counter-intuitive situations where convergence is surprisingly faster when the slower system more strongly influences the faster one.
-As a practical result, we obtain a criterion that can guarantee the existence of a cooperative optimum provided that the layers timescales are sufficiently similar.
+In the next section, we develop theory that can help determine whether the optimum is cooperative and how that relates to the layers' individual timescales.